Vietnam Luggage Manufacturers: Top Factories and How to Source Luggage from Vietnam

 Polycarbonate and ABS are the primary materials for hard-shell suitcases.
 Vietnamese factories produce both single-material and blended shells using injection molding or thermoforming.
 Polycarbonate is lighter and more impact-resistant but costs more.
 ABS is more affordable and durable enough for mass-market products.

 Nylon and polyester are standard for soft-sided luggage, backpacks, and travel bags.
-Vietnam has deep supply chains for synthetic textiles.
+Vietnam has a well-developed supply chain for synthetic textiles.
 Most factories source fabric domestically or from China, South Korea, and Taiwan.
 Cordura, ripstop, and ballistic nylon are all available.

 Leather and faux leather are used for briefcases, duffel bags, and premium luggage lines.
 Vietnam has a long history of leather craftsmanship, but most hides are imported (primarily from Italy, South Korea, and Brazil), which affects lead times and costs.
-In our experience, clients are often surprised that leather luggage from Vietnam can cost 15-25% more than comparable synthetic products because of imported hide costs.
+In our experience, clients are often surprised to learn that leather luggage from Vietnam can cost 15-25% more than comparable synthetic products due to the cost of imported hides.
 If leather is central to your line, budget extra lead time for material sourcing.

-Canvas and recycled materials are growing for eco-conscious product lines.
+Canvas and recycled materials are increasingly used in eco-conscious product lines.
 Several Vietnamese factories now offer luggage made from recycled PET, organic cotton canvas, and other sustainable textiles.

 By Product Type